 Through its vision for economic, environmental and social prosperity, the South Marine Plan will safeguard environments such as the UNESCO-recognised Jurassic coast, enable sustainable use of its shipping channels, encourage growth in local sectors such as tourism, and protect and enhance essential natural defences against climate change and flooding.
 This will be achieved through its 12 objectives, the use of natural capital and supporting local policies, all of which have been developed in partnership with local and national organisations, representatives and users of the area.

 The adoption of the South Marine Plan is a significant milestone.
 Marine planning provides an important way of implementing government’s marine policies at a local level, making ambitions tangible, relevant and achievable, improving the wellbeing of coastal communities and supporting a stronger, more sustainable marine economy.

 As with land-use planning, marine planning is a statutory requirement.

-Once it is published for public consultation, the draft South Marine Plan must be used for all planning decisions for the sea, coast, estuaries and tidal waters (which sometimes extend a long distance inland), as well as developments that impact these areas, such as infrastructure.
+The South Marine Plan must be used for all planning decisions for the sea, coast, estuaries and tidal waters (which sometimes extend a long distance inland), as well as developments that impact these areas, such as infrastructure.
 All public authorities are responsible for implementing the South Marine Plan through existing regulatory and decision-making processes.

 As well as public authorities, all applicants, third parties and advisors should also consider the South Marine Plan.
 Proposals should conform with all relevant policies, taking account of economic, environmental and social considerations.